pa-nic/homebridge-digitalSTROM/README.md

 | GSW-KL200 | Lights | black | Turn on/off, brightness |
 | GR-* | Shades | gray | Shade position (outside) |

-Limitations: There is currently no way to automatically asign devices to floors, rooms, groups in HomeKit.
+Limitations: There is currently no way to automatically assign devices to floors, rooms, groups in HomeKit.
 So this has to be done manually within HomeKit.

 ## Setup